cassidytrbl/quiz/README.md

-'begins' is the start button that disappears one clicked until the page is refreshed then the timer starts to countdown and the first question is loaded with the answers.
+the application mainly uses javascript to ask the user questions then keep score of the correct and incorrect answers.